-I treat people who are struggling with mood conditions of all kinds, such as depression, anxiety, reactions from past trauma, intimacy & relationship problems.
-It takes courage to look honestly at ourselves, but I believe that if we don’t ask the questions about how our history shaped us, patterns repeat themselves.
-My approach is geared towards helping people, in a sensitive and empowering manner, to quickly identify the different coping mechanisms they have destructively used to avoid being in touch with their feelings and themselves.
+I see people who are struggling with mood conditions of all kinds, such as depression, anxiety, reactions from past trauma, intimacy & relationship problems.
+It takes courage to look honestly at ourselves, but I believe that if we don't ask the questions about how our history shaped us, patterns repeat themselves.
+My approach is geared towards helping people identify the various coping mechanisms they have used to avoid being in touch with their feelings and themselves.

 Treatment for Adolescents and Families

 The teenage years can be some of the most challenging – for both kids and parents.
 By the time families seek therapy for their teen’s problems, they have tried a variety of strategies.
 Again, it takes courage for families to look at themselves honestly and address what is no longer working in the system.
 It is essential that all family members feel welcomed, safe, heard, and understood, never judged or blamed.